tgtga/djsp/HIERARCHY.md

-exe:
-  files compiled into executable files, not meant to be included in libraries

-  djsp:
-    the main executable
-  tester:
-    a program designed to test the output of the djsp executable

 src:
   all files here are automatically compiled into the libdjsp library none of them have entry points, so they can't be compiled into standalone executables